ReechaKhanal/MIT-OpenCourseware-Intro-to-Algorithms-Class-Notes/Lecture 1 - Algorithmic Thinking, Peak Finding/ClassNotes.md

 ## Algorithmic Thinking, Peak Finding:

 Algorithms differ from each other in their complexity:

-    - Different run times for different algorithms based on:
+    Different run times for different algorithms based on:
           1. Input Size
           2. Efficieny of the algorithm

-#### What is Asymptotic Complexity ?
+#### What is Asymptotic Complexity:

     The limiting behavior of the execution time of an algorithm when the size of the problem goes to infinity.
     This is usually denoted using the Big-O notation.

     There are Asymptotic Time Complexity and Asymptotic Space Complexity.

     Concept here is: assuming that we have a large input - we say - one algorithm is faster than the other one.

-#### What role does Efficiency of an algorithm play ?
+#### What role does Efficiency of an algorithm play:

     Eventhough we have the technological capacity to deal with huge inputs today.
 Efficiency is still of paramount concern.

     This is because when things get to cubic complexity, it gets difficult, even for modern day computers, so efficiency comes into play.

     Larger the input size - higher concern efficiency becomes.

-#### What are we concerned about ?
+#### What are we concerned about:

     - Efficient procedures for solving large scale problems.
     - Scalability: We want to be able to track how our algorithms are going to do as inputs grow larger and larger.

+Note: What we want is efficient procedure to solve problems on large input.
+      Example:
+            US Highway System,
+            Human Genome

 #### Class Data Structures:

     1. BST